 10. Using Content Delivery Networks

-Users can access your site much faster if you use a content distribution network, also called a content delivery network.
-These networks are specially designed for content delivery by storing multiple copies of your website in data centers in different parts of the country (or world) so that page speed is not only faster, but access is more reliable.
+Users can access your site much faster if you use a content distribution network called a content delivery network.
+These networks are specially designed for content delivery by storing multiple copies of your website in data centers in different parts of the country (or world) so that page speed is faster and access is more reliable.

-Slow database queries can stop up server response time, so if it's possible to remove these query strings then you definitely want to do so to get a better PageSpeed score.
+Slow database queries can stop server response time, so if it's possible to remove these query strings, you want to get a better PageSpeed score.
 Depending on how your resources are allocated, not all of these strings may be removed for the page to function.

 12. Extending Cache

-As it's best practice to leverage browser caching over the course of a year, this filter rewriter HTTP headers to extend the maximum age of cacheable resources to one year (or 31,536,000 seconds).
+As best practice is leveraging browser caching over a year, this filter rewriter HTTP headers to extend the maximum age of cacheable resources to one year (or 31,536,000 seconds).